-Make an afternoon of it: ⭐️ Walk, scoot or bike around the lake (takes about 15 minutes) ⭐️ Visit the small play area by Clifton Moor Church & Community Centre (5 minute walk from the lake – Rivelin Way) or Rawcliffe Pavilion (exit at the top of the lake close to CWR school – St Mark’s Grove) ⭐️ Pop to Clifton Moor – treat yourself to a Costa!
+Make an afternoon of it: ⭐️ Walk, scoot or bike around the lake (takes about 15 minutes) ⭐️ Visit the small play area by Clifton Moor Church & Community Centre (5-minute walk from the lake – Rivelin Way) or Rawcliffe Pavilion (exit at the top of the lake close to CWR school – St Mark’s Grove) ⭐️ Pop to Clifton Moor – treat yourself to a coffee!

 The pond is surrounded by meadow grassland and scrub woodland.
 There is a short trail past the pond which leads to a small woodland area which even has a little den in there.

-Here are some more ideas that are further afield, but also recommended by some very helpful Mumblers!
+Here are some more ideas of places to feed the ducks that are further afield, also recommended by some very helpful Mumblers!

-At Bishop Burton there’s a large duck pond which is lovely, always loads of ducks.
-You can park opposite and if you have a little wander there’s a lovely little playground tucked away round the back near the village hall.
+🦆At Bishop Burton, there’s a large duck pond which is lovely, always loads of ducks.
+You can park opposite and if you have a little wonder there’s a lovely little playground tucked away round the back near the village hall.